econia-labs/emojicoin-dot-fun/doc/doc-site/docs/resources/glossary.md

 Where, ‘x’ and ‘y’ represent the quantities of two assets in a liquidity pool, and ‘k’ is a constant.

-**Degen**: Someone who LARPS as a gambler but doesn't actually make any money.
+**Degen**: pronunciation: DEE-jen (/ˈdiː.dʒɛn/).
+Someone who LARPS as a gambler but doesn't actually make any money.
 - Tim: I love NFTs and Web3.
 I'm such a degen.

 **Degenerate**: Professional gambler that finds asymmetric opportunities that the rest of the market overlooks